nickcrider/ot-docs/README.md

 This is a very early proof of concept.
 Lots of work remains:

-- Automate the build with a real makefile.
 - Automate creation of `new_protocol_api.md` from Monorepo.
 Bindings exist, I just need to plumb things together so this is automated.
 - Rename files for better SEO (see the `Examples` Section for an example)
 - Lots of webdesign stuff